SE-Project-GatorBlog/Gator_Blog/Sprint1.md

 - Set up user authentication using OAuth/Email & Password.
 - Implemented REST API endpoints for RegisterUser, LoginUser APIs on blog posts.
 - Created database models for Users and Blog Posts.
+- Implemented JWT authentication: A JWT token is generated upon successful registration.
+- Passwords are hashed before storing in the database to enhance security.

 ### Frontend Setup:
 - Implemented a Figma design for the frontend UI.